Constructing coroutine scope

 Effective Kotlin Item 46: Avoid member extensions

-What are member extensions, how they are possible and why we should avoid using them.
+What member extensions are, how they are possible and why we should avoid using them.

 Kotlin Coroutines dispatchers